Start9Labs/documentation/site/source/guides/device-guides/linux/ff-linux.rst

                 .. figure:: /_static/images/ssl/linux/cert-trust-linux-firefox-p11kit-3.png
                     :width: 60%
                     :alt: Mozilla application p11kit trust #3

+                .. tip:: The path to p11-kit-trust.so will be slightly different if your processor's architecture is not x86_64.

             #.
 Verify that the new module shows up on the left hand side and select ``OK`` at the bottom right: